 Compatibility of Fig. 17 with blockmodel approaches using CONCOR is extremely good, to the point where one can infer most of the hierarchical clustering shown in Fig. 4 from examining convex clusters in the scaling solution of Fig. 17.
 The two central cliques A and B identified in Homans' analysis (p.
 26 above) emerge as well-separated clusters in the scaling.
 The wiremen W2 and W6, who are both essentially classified by Homans as hangers-on, occur in positions close to, but somewhat removed from, their respective cliques.
-This summary statement artes (element) (Maria element) a subscription and a subscription of the subscription of the second element of A subscription of the subscription A subscription of the subscription of the is also true, to a somewhat lesser extent, of S2 and (W5, I3), which the 4-block CONCOR model places as hangers-on to Homans' cliques A and B, respectively.
-The further CONCOR applications reported in Fig. 4, which lead to still finer partitionings, are also clearly reflected in the scaling; thus clique A in the scaling breaks up into (W1,W3) and (S1,W4,I1), and this last cluster in turn splits into II and (S1, W4), again reflecting the CONCOR performance shown in Fig. 4.
+This summary statement is also true, to a somewhat lesser extent, of S2 and (W5, I3), which the 4-block CONCOR model places as hangers-on to Homans' cliques A and B, respectively.
+The further CONCOR applications reported in Fig. 4, which lead to still finer partitionings, are also clearly reflected in the scaling; thus clique A in the scaling breaks up into (W1,W3) and (S1,W4,I1), and this last cluster in turn splits into Il and (S1,W4), again reflecting the CONCOR performance shown in Fig. 4.